Sukhi Turner

-Dame Sukhinder Kaur Gill Turner DNZM (born Sukhinder Kaur Gill, 13 April 1952), commonly known as Sukhi Turner, is an Indian-born-New Zealand politician who served as the Mayor of Dunedin, New Zealand, from 1995 until her retirement from the position in 2004.
+Dame Sukhinder Kaur Gill Turner DNZM (born Sukhinder Kaur Gill, 13 April 1952), commonly known as Sukhi Turner, is a New Zealand politician who served as the Mayor of Dunedin, New Zealand, from 1995 until her retirement from the position in 2004.
 She was also regarded by some as New Zealand's most prominent politician from the country's Indian community.

 Early life

 Turner was born in Ludhiana, the largest city in the Indian state of Punjab, to Squadron Leader Jasbir Singh Gill and Premjit Kaur on 13 April 1952.

 Born as Sukhinder Kaur Gill, she is a Sikh.
 She attended Bethany College, West Virginia, United States, gaining qualifications in history and political science.
 She moved to New Zealand after marrying Glenn Turner, a prominent New Zealand cricket player, in July 1973, and became a naturalised New Zealander in August 1973.
 Sukhi and Glenn Turner settled in Dunedin in 1982.
 They have two children.